-That’s how long it takes for a baseball hurdling through space at 100 miles per hour to travel the 60 feet, 6 inches from a Major League Baseball mound to home plate.
+That's how long it takes for a baseball hurdling through space at 100 miles per hour to travel the 60 feet, 6 inches from a Major League Baseball mound to home plate.
 On average, it takes the human eye between 100 and 400 milliseconds to blink.
-You know that saying “in the blink of an eye?”
-Don’t even think about it, or you’re going to whiff horribly on the fastest pitches in the history of America’s Pastime.
+You know that saying "in the blink of an eye?"
+Don't even think about it, or you're going to whiff horribly on the fastest pitches in the history of America's Pastime.
+MLB batters have a hard job, but pitchers have it even harder.

 In June 2020, Chicago Cubs draftee Luke Little was clocked throwing 105 miles per hour.
 He was 19 years old at the time, a minor league pitcher not yet close to debuting in the major leagues.